ErikLoo/Detecting-Stovetop-Status-with-OpenCV-and-ARUCO/README.md

   <img src="images/training.JPG" width="206" height="125">
 </p>

 **Step 3: Select regions of interest you would like the system to track.
-You can select the whatever you want, but it's best to select the region of interest that changes the most between two different states (on and off), for example, the turning of a stove knob.
+You can select whatever you want, but it's best to select the region of interest that changes the most between two different states (on and off), for example, the turning of a stove knob.
 The more precise the selection, the accurate the classification can be.**

 <p align="center">
   <img src="images/ROI_pc.JPG" width="300" height="500">